golang/pkgsite/doc/frontend.md

 `devtools/cmd/csphash` to update the hashes.
 Running `all.bash` will do that as well.

+### Testing

+Pages on pkg.go.dev have accessibility tree and image snapshot tests.
+These tests will create diffs for inspection on failure.
+Timeouts and diff thresholds are configurable for image snapshots if adjustments are needed to prevent test flake.
+See the [API](https://github.com/americanexpress/jest-image-snapshot#%EF%B8%8F-api) for jest image snapshots for more information.

+To run the tests locally, start the pkgsite server and then run `./devtools/npm.sh run test-e2e`
 ### Compiling JS sources

 The frontend serves compiled and minified JS.
 If you're modifying any JS code, make